 Subsequent to The Hitcher, one of the great mysteries of filmdom has been What ever happened to Robert Harmon?
 Harmon went onto to direct the insipid John Travolta vehicle Eyes of an Angel (1991) about a man and his dog pursued by the mob and the Jean-Claude Van Damme vehicle Nowhere to Run (1990), then lapsed into the tv wasteland.
 His most recent genre outing was the tepid horror film They (2002) and a further serial killer road movie with Highwaymen (2003), followed by a long lull in the tv movie wasteland.
 The films screenwriter Eric Red went onto a more substantial directorial career than Robert Harmon ever did.
 Red next tuned the script for the excellent modern day vampire film Near Dark (1987) and the psycho-thriller Blue Steel (1990), both for Kathryn Bigelow.
 Red made his directorial debut with the fine thriller Cohen and Tate (1989) about two hit men, which has some similarities to The Hitcher, and then went onto the likes of the disembodied limbs film Body Parts (1991), the werewolf film Bad Moon (1996), the thriller Undertow (1996), the ghost story 100 Feet (2008) and the killer dog film Night of the Wild (2015).

 There have been several purported sequels to The Hitcher.
 Hourglass (1995), directed by and starring C. Thomas Howell, was passed off as a sequel, The Hitcher 2, although is a tawdry psycho-sexual thriller unrelated in any way and does not even feature any hitchers.
 The Italian film Fear in the Dark (1989) from Umberto Lenzi was also released as The Hitcher 2.
 An official sequel was eventually made as the incredibly poor The Hitcher II: Ive Been Waiting (2003), which does feature a return performance from C. Thomas Howell, and the film was then remade as the equally poor The Hitcher (2007) with Sean Bean in the Rutger Hauer role and C. Thomas Howell replaced by a young teen couple.
-There have been several other films influenced by The Hitcher, including Midnight Ride (1990), The Nature of the Beast (1995), American Perfekt (1997), Breakdown (1997) and The Forsaken (2001).
+There have been several other films influenced by The Hitcher, including Midnight Ride (1990), The Nature of the Beast (1995), American Perfekt (1997), Breakdown (1997), The Forsaken (2001) and Meeting Evil (2012).